Rest • Mindfulness • Community Care • Tea

 What to expect…

 The session offers a wonderful opportunity to relax and let go on a Sunday afternoon with a few guided meditations and cuppa tea.
-There will be a light discussion on mindfulness, what it is and how it can be useful.
+There will be a light discussion on mindfulness and how it can be helpful for restoring balance and cultivating resilience.

 What to bring…

+Comfortable loose clothing.
 We’ll be sat on the floor for this session with bolsters, yoga mats, cushions and chairs available.
-Please bring anything else that will make the experience more comfortable or useful for you – snacks, pen and paper to make notes etc.
+Please bring anything else that will make the experience more comfortable or useful for you – extra layers, snacks, pen and paper to make notes, stim or comfort items etc.

 What we have planned…